cancerberoSgx/autumn-leaves/react-imagemagick/README.md

-abstractions and types fof WASM-ImageMagick so it's easy to use.
+React component and abstractions to transform images using ImageMagick 100% in the browser